JiaqiWangplus77/PyTorch-YOLOv3/README.md

 ```

 ```
-an example at the terminal:
+An example at the terminal:
 python3 train.py --epochs 500 \
 --data_config config/GAPs384/with_aug123.data \
 --multiscale_training 0 \